paladium/Startup-path/README.md

 ## New startup check-list

+Customise this list to your needs.

-[] Choose a name (choose a short, brandable name.
+- [ ] Choose a name (choose a short, brandable name.
 If you get stuck with the name, use the following resources to generate one, along with the logo: https://namelix.com/, https://businessnamegenerator.com/)

 [] Choose a logo for the company, you could design one yourself by finding the icon at https://www.flaticon.com/ or ordering one at https://www.fiverr.com/ (the prices are quite low, about 5$ for a decent logo)
 [] Register a domain.
 I use https://namecheap.com for domain management [] Setup a coming soon page.
 I try not to setup any server at this point, so the method that worked for me is the combination of Heroku and Netlify.
 Netlify offers awesome CDN and one-click deployment, Heroku offers free one-click deployment for backend.
 For the mailing list I use Airtable, because it offers the level of customisation I need and the API is pretty easy to use.